-We heard more about the neuroscience of our brains and how with that knowledge we can more effectively manage change and improve our communications.
+We heard more about the neuroscience of our brains and how, with that knowledge, we can more effectively manage change and improve our communications.
 Not in comms?
-That’s fine – we all communicate at work and at home and I think everything here is applicable to all.
-For those of us who do work in communications, I thought it was particularly enlightening.
+That’s fine – we all communicate at work and at home and everything here is applicable to all.
+For those of us who do work in communications, it was particularly enlightening.
 By understanding more about the neurology of our brains we can be so much more effective.
-I wanted to share what I thought were the three most helpful points.
+Here are the three most helpful points:

 Sounds obvious, but how many times have we communicated some element of intended change and then been frustrated when people haven’t immediately acted on it?
 People need time to take the facts into consideration and draw their own conclusions.
 We don’t always have the luxury of time with announcements but where possible, allow a little bit of time for absorption before action and you’ll reap the rewards later.